 Just as a template of any story has a beginning, a middle and an ending, coincidentally potato fritters also are assembled in three distinctive parts as well.
 How fitting this last recipe is as I come to the conclusion of my year long adventure.

-For days I have been reflecting on my earlier ideas for the final post.
-Initially I thought I could summarize all the realizations and inner shifts I had experienced during this year.
-But every time I gave any real attention to this possibility there were no words, no thoughts, no feelings.
+For weeks I have been reflecting on my original idea for a final post.
+Initially I thought I could summarize all the realizations and inner shifts I had experienced in this private space.
+But every time I gave any real attention to this possibility there just were no words, no thoughts, no feelings.
 Only silence stared back at me.
 So after returning to that particular drawing board more than a few times, I switched directions.
-Instead I decided to end with a letter from a time gone by but still relevant and meaningful to this day.
-This was written on yellow ruled paper in black ink on July 25, 1991, on Abby’s 27th birthday.
-It seemed like a sweet way to say good bye to you my reader and to my transformative twelve months at 29 Portsmouth Ave.
+Instead I decided to end with a letter from a time gone by yet still meaningful and alive in me to this day.
+It was penned on July 25th, 1991 on yellow ruled paper in black ink for Abby’s 27th birthday.
+Remember hand written letters?
+It seemed like a perfect way to say good bye to you my reader and to my transformative twelve months at 29 Portsmouth Ave.
 Apt.
 3. I hope you will agree.